Stone massage: Benefits and Effects

 Some anecdotal sources suggest improved circulation, better sleep, decreased muscle tension, pain or stress relief, and increased flexibility.
 However, high-quality evidence (e.g., systematic reviews by NCCIH and AHRQ) finds only weak short-term benefits for massages generally, not for stone massages alone.
 There is little scientific study into stone massages specifically and they are not yet backed by high-quality, long-term studies.

 Risks

 Without a barrier between the stones and the client's body, high-temperature stones applied to the skin may cause burns.
 Practitioners are cautioned not to use this technique while under the influence of drugs or alcohol, as it can impair a person's ability to accurately gauge the temperature of the stones, increasing the risk of burns due to reduced sensitivity to heat.

 Certain medical conditions can be adversely affected by receiving a stone massage.
-Conditions such as diabetes, epilepsy, some skin conditions, heart disease, and neuropathy are considered contraindications for stone massages.
+Conditions such as Hashimoto's Disease, diabetes, epilepsy, some skin conditions, heart disease, and neuropathy are considered contraindications for stone massages.
 Clients with breaks to the skin, bruising, or varicose veins are advised to avoid stone massages, as the practice has the potential to aggravate injuries or cause tissue damage.
 Such conditions or minor injuries also pose an increased risk of infection from exposure to bacteria from the stones, massage oils, or the massage therapist.